Brown, Crispy Leaf Edges on Miniature Roses

 Symptoms

-• browning that starts on older, lower leaves first
+- browning that starts on older, lower leaves before appearing on newer growth

 Causes

-Because this plant is bred for outdoor garden beds, an indoor grower typically compensates by giving it the single brightest, warmest spot in the house — but that spot is often also the driest, since strong sun and proximity to glass both pull humidity down, and the thin leaf margins are the first tissue to show the mismatch.
+Because this plant is bred for outdoor garden beds, an indoor grower typically compensates by giving it the single brightest, warmest spot in the house, but that spot is often also the driest, since strong sun and proximity to glass both pull humidity down, and the thin leaf margins are the first tissue to show the resulting mismatch between the light this plant wants and the moisture it also needs.

-Miniature roses were bred to bloom heavily, and that bloom production carries a water cost most houseplants don't have — a watering gap that would barely register on a slower-flowering plant can already show up as edge browning here, since the plant is simultaneously trying to supply water to open flowers and maintain leaf turgor.
+Miniature roses were bred to bloom heavily, and that bloom production carries a water cost most houseplants don't have, so a watering gap that would barely register on a slower-flowering plant can already show up as edge browning here, since the plant is simultaneously trying to supply water to open flowers and maintain leaf turgor at the same time.

-Roses are conventionally fed on a more aggressive schedule than most houseplants to sustain repeat blooming, and that heavier feeding regimen builds mineral salt in the soil faster than a typical once-a-month houseplant routine would, pulling moisture back out of the leaf margins by osmosis.
+Roses are conventionally fed on a more aggressive schedule than most houseplants to sustain repeat blooming, and that heavier feeding regimen builds mineral salt in the soil faster than a typical once-a-month houseplant routine would, pulling moisture back out of the leaf margins by osmosis and producing the classic crispy edge pattern before the rest of the leaf shows any stress.

 How to Fix It